blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

     }
 	}
 ```
 Second is utility class to work with our controller.
+SendMessageFuture is anotated future so that we are able to use it from a trigger once a lead meets certain criteria, e.g. has phone in correct format.
 ```java
 public class WhatsAppUtilities {